10 Facts About Brandy Station

 The Battle of Brandy Station on June 9, 1863 was the largest cavalry engagement in American history and had a profound impact on the Gettysburg Campaign.
 The Civil War Trust has preserved more than 1,850 acres of this Virginia battlefield.

-Fact #1: The Battle of Brandy Station is the largest cavalry battle in American history.
+Fact #1: The Battle of Brandy Station was the largest cavalry battle in American history.

 The Battle of Brandy Station came on the heels of a dramatic reorganization of the Army of the Potomac's cavalry.
 When Gen. Joseph Hooker replaced Ambrose Burnside in 1863, he aggregated previously disparate mounted units into a single cavalry corps.
 At last, the Federal horsemen were able to operate in numbers large enough to compete with their Confederate counterparts.